-Procurement of diagnostics
+Procurement of in vitro diagnostics

-The WHO procurement service for diagnostics was established in 1990 to facilitate Member States' access to high quality HIV test kits at a reasonable cost.
+The WHO procurement service for in vitro diagnostics was established in 1990 to facilitate Member States' access to high quality HIV test kits at a reasonable cost.
 Over the years, the service has expanded to include diagnostics for HIV/AIDS, malaria, hepatitis B and hepatitis C, as well as basic laboratory consumables and equipment.

 About the WHO procurement service